ZachBeta/ruby_ai_llm_bot_for_good_discord/README.md

 ## Features

 * Responds to messages in allowed channels or when mentioned
+  - In channels listed in `BOT_ALLOWED_CHANNELS`: Responds to all messages
+  - In other channels: Only responds when directly mentioned
+* Sends status notifications to the channel specified in `DISCORD_CHANNEL_ID`
 * Maintains conversation history per channel/thread in the database
 * Supports clearing conversation history with `!clear` command
 * Provides debug information with `!debug` command